In this article, we'll be walking you through setting up an Apple device for monitoring.

 Run into a weird error or just need help?

-No worries!
 Bark Support is committed to helping at every step of the way.
+Please reach out to us!

-Note: If you see the following message, you can uninstall iMazing.
+NOTE: If you see the following message, you can uninstall iMazing and remove old backups to start fresh.